Minhaz00/Terraform-Labs/Terraform Labs/Managing Multi-Environment Infrastructure with Terraform Modules/README.md

 }
 ```

+**Explanation :**
+1. **EC2 Instance**: Launches an EC2 instance using the specified AMI and instance type within a given subnet.
+2. **Security Group**: Creates a security group allowing SSH (port 22) access and all outbound traffic.
+3. **Subnet Association**: Associates the instance with the specified subnet and security group.
+4. **Instance Tagging**: Tags the instance with a specified name for identification.

 ## Step 5: Use the Network and Instance Modules in Environments

 In the dev and prod environments, reference the shared network’s outputs and pass them to the `aws-instance` module: